Huawei delays its first 5G phone Mate X until September

 Huawei’s first 5G phone, the $2,600 foldable tablet-phone hybrid Mate X, will miss its originally anticipated June launch date in favor of a revised September release.
 The troubled Chinese smartphone maker told CNBC that the delay is based on the need for “extra” tests following the highly publicized failures of Samsung’s similar Galaxy Fold but suggested that concerns are more on the software than hardware side.

-One good piece of news for potential Mate X buyers is that the phone is still expected to ship with Google’s Android operating system, a question that came up after Huawei was banned from doing business with U.S. companies.
+One piece of good news for potential Mate X buyers is that the phone is still expected to ship with Google’s Android operating system, a question that came up after Huawei was banned from doing business with U.S. companies.
 But Huawei is apparently still testing third-party apps to make sure they can switch between Mate X’s phone and tablet modes and working with carriers to ensure proper network performance.

 As bad as the business ban has been for the company’s fortunes — including the disappearance of Huawei 5G devices from some carrier release schedules outside the United States — the manufacturer believes its troubles could worsen if Mate X underperforms.
 “We don’t want to launch a product to destroy our reputation,” a spokesperson said, though the company maintains it’s confident it can deliver the Mate X to consumers.